Md-LatifurRatul/Md-LatifurRatul/README.md

 🔭 Current Projects:
 - Developing cross-platform mobile apps using Flutter.
 - Working on AI-based image processing and data analysis with Python.
-- Working on Web-Based E-Commerce Site using React
+- Working on Web-Based E-Commerce Site using React.
+- Working on Machine Learning Projects.

 🌱 Currently Learning:
-- Python for data science and AI-based image processing.
+- Python for data science, Machine Learning and AI-based image processing.
 - JavaScript and backend development for full-stack web applications.
+- Goloang for backend Engineering
 - Enhancing my skills in Flutter with advanced development techniques.
 - Enhancing skills in advanced programming techniques
 - Web Development